On a daily basis Rosa Soriano weighs her options, but no matter what she decides, her kids will still be hungry.

 Climate finance will be on the agenda when President Biden hosts the climate-focused Earth Day Summit on April 22.
 We’re calling on Canada to show leadership by paying its fair share of climate finance and directing support to initiatives that reduce women’s vulnerability to crises – because Rosa and her family’s future depend on it.

-Written by Anya Knechtel, Oxfam Canada’s policy specialist leading policy work on climate change and natural resources.
+Anya Knechtel is Oxfam Canada’s policy specialist leading policy work on climate change and natural resources.